ICP-hub/icp-cli/README.md

-# Node.js Project for Agent and Canister Creation
+# Node.js Project for Agent and Canister Creation setup the without dfx

-## Table of Contents
-- help	Show help information about the commands.
-- cwd	Display the path of the current location.
-- deploy	Deploy canisters on the mainnet.
-- new <projectName>	Create a new ICP project.
-- redeem <toPrincipalId> <couponId>	Redeem a coupon for any identity using the principal ID.
-- cycles-balance [PrincipalId]	Check the cycles balance of any identity using the principal ID.
-- new-identity <identityName>	Create a new ICP identity.
-- identity-get-principal	Retrieve the principal of the currently active identity.
-- identity-use <identityName>	Switch to a different identity using its name.

----

 ## Introduction